 Roles Responsibilities First line of Defence - Identify and assess risks.
 Business functions: Accept risks i.e. enter into transactions.

-Roles Responsibilities Owns and manages risk Develop, implement and maintain operational policies and procedures.
+Owns and manages risk Develop, implement and maintain operational policies and procedures.
 Mitigate risks by ensuring effective internal controls are implemented and maintained on a day-to-day basis with corrective actions in place to address any identified deficiencies.
 Identify and escalate known and emerging issues or gaps in the control.
-Supply the 2nd line of defence functions with requested information, including internal risk indicators, view on risk evolution, losses arising.
-Second line of Defence - Risk Management, Actuarial Function and Compliance: Provides risk oversight Develop overall risk management policies including the Company risk appetite statement.
-Monitor adherence to the risk appetite and any agreed controls and tolerances.
-Complement and advise first line of defence to develop processes and controls to mitigate risks.
+Supply the 2nd line of defense functions with requested information, including internal risk indicators, view on risk evolution, losses arising.
+Second line of Defence - Develop overall risk management policies including the Company risk appetite Risk Management, statement.
+Actuarial Function and Monitor adherence to the risk appetite and any agreed controls and tolerances.
+Compliance: Complement and advise first line of defense to develop processes and controls Provides risk oversight to mitigate risks.
 Report on the risks and controls to the appropriate committees.
 Identify and escalate known and emerging issues.
 Identify changes in risk profile and appetite.
 Provides guidance and training on risk management.
-Third line of Defence - Internal Audit: Provides independent risk assurance Provides comprehensive independent and objective assurance to the Board.
-Acts in accordance with recognised international standards for the practice of internal auditing.
+Third line of Defence - Provides comprehensive independent and objective assurance to the Board.

+Roles Responsibilities

+Internal Audit: Acts in accordance with recognized international standards for the practice of

+Provides independent risk internal auditing.

+assurance

-The Chief Risk Officer (CRO) coordinates the second line of defence in the company, and in this context, he interacts with the Actuarial Function and the Compliance Officer.
+The CRO coordinates the second line of defence in the company, and in this context, he interacts with the Actuarial Function, the Compliance Officer and also with the Internal Audit Function.